- Department of Public Health

 Media Contact for State health officials announce third human case of West Nile virus in Massachusetts

 Omar Cabrera, Manager of Ethnic Media and Community Outreach

-BOSTON — The Massachusetts Department of Public Health (DPH) today announced the third human case of West Nile virus (WNV) in the state this year.
-The patient is a resident of Middlesex County in her 60s who was confirmed with WNV by testing completed by the Massachusetts State Public Health Laboratory.
-The patient was hospitalized during her illness but has returned home.
+Boston — The Massachusetts Department of Public Health (DPH) today announced the third human case of West Nile virus (WNV) in a Massachusetts resident this year.
+The individual is a male in his 50s who was exposed in Hampden County.

 People have an important role to play in protecting themselves and their loved ones from illnesses caused by mosquitoes.

 Avoid Mosquito Bites